Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 A cleft lip is an opening in the lip, and a cleft palate is an opening in the roof of the mouth.
 Cleft lip and cleft palate surgeries are done to close these openings so a child can eat and speak normally.
-If a cleft is visible, surgery can also help to improve the child's appearance.
+If a cleft can be seen, surgery can also help to improve how the child looks.

-Children who have a severe opening or who have more than one opening may need to have more than one surgery for complete repair.
+Children who have a large opening or have more than one opening may need to have more than one surgery for a full repair.

 Tell your child's health care provider about: